grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 faustcaqt -midi -noices 12 inst.dsp -effect effect.dsp
 ```

-with `inst.dsp` and `effect.ds`p in the same folder, and the number of outputs of the instrument matching the number of inputs of the effect, has to be used.
+with `inst.dsp` and `effect.dsp` in the same folder, and the number of outputs of the instrument matching the number of inputs of the effect, has to be used.

-Polyphonic ready `faust2xx` scripts will then compile the polyphonic instrument and the effect, combine them in sequence, and create a ready to use DSP.
+Polyphonic-ready `faust2xx` scripts will then compile the polyphonic instrument and the effect, combine them in sequence, and create a ready-to-use DSP.

-### The Proxy DSP class
+### The Proxy DSP Class

 In some cases, a DSP may run outside of the application or plugin context, like on another machine.
 The [proxy_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-dsp.h) class allows to create a proxy DSP that will be finally connected to the real one (using an OSC or HTTP based machinery for instance), and will reflect its behaviour.
 An additional [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods.
 Then the `proxy_dsp` can be used in place of the real DSP, and connect with `UI` controllers using the standard `buildUserInterface` to control it.